 “The Head of Messiah is Elohim” (1 Corinthians 11:3).

 Yahuwah is a Single, Solitary Being . . .
-Not One Elohim in Three Persons, But One Elohim in One Person
+Not One Elohim in Three Beings, But One Elohim in One Being

 As we are seeing so far there appears to be what is called monotheism being taught in Scripture.
 There is Only One True Elohim.
 Yahushua acknowledged His Father to be “The Only True Elohim” (John 17:3).
 He also acknowledged Him to be the Supreme Being, and that He was ONE . . . not two or three!